The Gateway Student

 Our admissions process is comprehensive and typically includes a multi-day visit (2-3 days, often non-consecutive).
 During the school visits, an applicant will meet with various members of the Admissions Team and will often spend time in a classroom.
 The admissions decision is usually made within four weeks of the screening.

 Please note that there is an additional $110 fee for a screening.

 At the time of acceptance, the family is required to guarantee placement for its student by returning the Gateway contract by the specified date together with a non-refundable tuition deposit.

 Admission is granted based on a variety of factors including the student’s learning profile, responsiveness to intervention, and class grouping.
-Gateway does not accept students diagnosed with Developmental Delay, Pervasive Developmental Disorder, Autism Spectrum Disorder/Asperger’s Syndrome, Nonverbal Learning Disabilities, or Emotional/Behavioral-Based Challenges as a primary diagnosis.
+Gateway does not accept students diagnosed with Developmental Delay, Pervasive Developmental Disorder, Autism Spectrum Disorder/Asperger’s Syndrome, Nonverbal Learning Disabilities, Emotional/Behavioral-Based Challenges, or Developmental Coordination Disorder as a primary diagnosis.